VoxForge/voxforge.github.io/en/Read.md

 #     title: Windows - How to give your Edge browser permission to use your microphone
 #      link: https://privacy.microsoft.com/en-us/windows-10-camera-and-privacy
 #      text:  >
-#        1. Go to Start, then select Settings > Privacy > Microphone.</br>
+#        1. Go to Start, then select Settings > Privacy > Microphone.<br>
-#        2. Choose your preferred setting for Let apps use my microphone.</br>
+#        2. Choose your preferred setting for Let apps use my microphone.<br>
-#        3. Under Choose apps that can use your microphone, turn on the individual setting for the Edge browser.</br>
+#        3. Under Choose apps that can use your microphone, turn on the individual setting for the Edge browser.<br>

 controls:
   record: Record